 Take a look at this image from digitalmarketing-glossary.com.
 It illustrates the breakdown of keywords into the long tail money keywords.
 Notice the difference between a short tail keyword and a long tail keyword?

-Ex: SEO tools (High search volume, but high competitive and not targeted a specific niche) Best Small SEO tools for Blogging (lower search volume, but low competitive and have a specific audience)
+Ex: SEO tools (High search volume, but highly competitive and not targeted a specific niche) Best keywords research SEO tools for bloggers (lower search volume, but low competition and have a precise audience)

 Secondary Keywords and Long Tail Keywords